wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 # 5. What is Born Must Die

+>What was born must die.
+Only the unborn is deathless.
+Find what is it that never sleeps and never wakes, and whose pale reflection is our sense of ‘I’.

 **Questioner:** Is the witness-consciousness permanent or not?

 **Maharaj:** It is not permanent.
 The knower rises and sets with the known.
 That in which both the knower and the known arise and set, is beyond time.
 The words permanent or eternal do not apply.